jitesoft/docker-alpine/README.md

 ## Tags

-Tags follows the releases of alpine, they are automatically built via GitLab CI, `latest` is the most recent version.
+Tags follow the releases of alpine, they are automatically built via GitLab CI, `latest` is the most recent version.
 Be sure to check the tags for a full list of tags if you need a more specific version constraint.

 ### Registries